Skip to content

 },

-message and httpStatusCode can each be a static value or a function of the context.
+message and httpStatusCode can each be a fixed value, or a function that builds the value from the context.

 fs_error: err<{ cause: NodeJS.ErrnoException }>({